Undergraduate Nutritional Sciences Advisor

 - The design and assessment of micronutrient-fortified blended foods produced using different commodities.

-- Open educational resources (OERs) to replace traditional textbooks.
+- Open educational resources (OERs) and other approaches to replace traditional textbooks.

 A.S.
 Pratt Community College (2001)